Welding (442)

 442-153 Welding Blueprint Reading 1

 This course covers blueprint reading specific to the welding industry.
 Students examine and define welding symbols and abbreviations used on welding specific blueprints.
-This course is online only.

 Aid Code: 10 - undefined.